AlmogChn/Tsunami/README.md

      f.
 Host :  *Ask me directly after I turn on the server

      g.
-Credentials -> add -> Credentials -> kind : 'ssh username with private key' , ID&Description : 'ubunto', Private Key : *past the content from .pem that i sent         in a separate email
+Credentials -> add -> Credentials -> kind : 'ssh username with private key' , ID&Description : 'ubunto', Private Key : *paste the content from .pem that i sent         in a separate email

      h.
 Tool Locations -> home :' /usr/bin/git' ##for work with git